csc-training/summerschool/mpi/docs/01-intro-to-mpi.md

 # MPI communicator

-- Communicator is an object connecting a group of processes, i.e. the
+- Communicator is an object connecting a group of processes
     - It defines the communication framework
 - Most MPI functions require a communicator as an argument
 - Initially, there is always a communicator **`MPI_COMM_WORLD`** which